Knee Surgical Treatments

 Total Knee Replacement

-This is the most common major operation Dr South performs.
-Real-time computer navigation is utilised (read more in the next section).
+A knee replacement is a procedure performed to fix the damaged parts of a knee with different types of implants.
+Advanced technology like robotic-assisted devices can help your surgeon perform a precise knee replacement surgery personalized for your specific anatomy.
+Dr Wheatley uses the VELYS™ Robotic-Assisted Solution to assist him inoptimising your surgical outcome. (read more in the next section).
 Knee replacement surgery is the last resort to relieve pain and restore function in a knee damaged by arthritis or an injury, when non-surgical treatments do not relieve the condition.
 It is an artificial device, and can never replicate the wondrous complexity and function of a well-performing natural human knee.
 It is totally different to a “reconstruction” which is performed in a younger person with a damaged ligament and which uses the natural tissue of that person to reconstruct the specific ligament.

 Ideally a replacement should be reserved for people over sixty-five years of age with significant pain, deformity and disability.
 It can be performed in younger people, however the satisfaction rates are lower and the failure rates higher than in the older group.